 Find your grit!
 It’s a hard business and you hear no a lot more than yes.
 So if you are truly passionate about sharing your stories or supporting other people’s stories develop a thick skin, be open to feedback and keep going, and always be nice.
 Too many people think you need to be difficult, but really you need to be gracious and nice.
 People like working with nice people, and you never know who will be your next supporter, so just be good to everyone.

 Syd Smoot is the Film Office Coordinator at the Utah Film Commission.
-She’s a Utah native and film fanatic.
+She’s a Utah native and studied cinema studies at Northeastern University.

 For any press and media inquiries, contact the Utah Film Commission at email@example.com.